virtualmin/virtualmin.com/content/docs/faq.md

 > ##### How to upgrade Virtualmin license?

 Upgrading your Virtualmin Professional license is straightforward and does not require a reinstallation of Virtualmin!
 Once you've purchased your new license, just run the `virtualmin change-license` command.
 This action will update your system with the new serial number and license key.
-All existing licenses details can be found in the [My Account → Software Licenses](/account/) page on the Virtualmin website.
+All existing licenses details can be found in the [My Account → Dashboard](/account/) page on the Virtualmin website.

 > ##### How do I renew an expired license?

-To re-activate a system with an expired license, simply buy a new license in our shop, and use the `change-license` command to apply it to your server.
+To re-activate a system with an expired license, simply buy a new license in [our shop](/shop/), and use the `change-license` command to apply it to your server.
 Your server will instantly be activated on the new license.

 The `change-license` command can be used for Virtualmin, like this: